 Neighborhood Bikeway A bicycle facility typically found on streets with traffic volumes of under 2,000 vehicles per day (vpd) and residential speeds (25 miles per hour or less) which often contains connections that can only be made by bike or as a pedestrian.

 Neighborhood Circulator A short-distance, circular, fixed-route transit mode that takes riders around a specific area with major destinations.
-The assessment of traffic issues in local neighborhoods areas and provides connections to Primary and

 Neighborhood Traffic Management The assessment of traffic issues in local neighborhoods to address speed and other traffic conditions.